mwt/matthewthom.as/mirrors.md

 nocomments: true
 ---

 I maintain a few public repository mirrors for free software projects that I make frequent use of.
-These mirrors are hosted on server hardware with a 1Gb/s connection near New York City.
+[Fastly CDN](https://fastly.com/) has generously donated their CDN network to serve and cache content from their [extensive edge network](https://www.fastly.com/network-map/) to serve the files.
+Each edge node connects to the closest of three distributed origins.
+There is one origin in Europe and two origins in the US, one on the East coast (near NYC) and another on the West coast.
+This ensures quick delivery of all files globally and extremely low latency for the most popular files in each region.
+The mirror supports both IPv4 and IPv6 as well as http and https.

 Contact me if you have other projects that you'd like to see mirrored.
-Every mirror supports both IPv4 and IPv6 as well as http and https.
-You can also change the hostname from `mirror.mwt.me` to `mirror-cf.mwt.me` to use the mirror over Cloudflare.
+You can help support the financial sustainability of the project through [GitHub Sponsors](https://github.com/sponsors/mwt/).
+Anything you can pitch in helps keep the service up and running.
+Contributors will be listed on this page.

 The following software is hosted here: